LeonardoVelarde/ucbacm/Readme.md

 #### How to run tests:
 - `npm test` (runs all tests)
-- `npm run test:path <path/to/file.test.js or path/to/folder>` (runs tests in specified file or folder)
+- `npm run tests:from <path/to/file.test.js or path/to/folder>` (runs tests in specified file or folder)

 #### How to run coverage:
 - `npm run coverage` (runs coverage of all tests)
-- `npm run coverage:of <path/to/file.test.js or path/to/folder>` (runs coverage of specified tests or folder)
+- `npm run coverage:from <path/to/file.test.js or path/to/folder>` (runs coverage of specified tests or folder)

 ## License